TriumphLLC/Blend4Web/deploy/doc/en/_sources/project_manager.txt

 5) Add scene templates.
 Standard json file will be added to the "deploy/assets/project_name" directory; blend file will be added to the "blender/project_name" directory.
 6) Use Material Library.
 Blend files of the material library will be copied to the project directory "blender/project_name", while the asset files will be copied to "deploy/assets/project_name" folder.
 7) Copy project manager script.
 The project.py script will be copied to the project directory.
 8) All project files will be located in the same directory.
 It is preferable to use this option in small projects, such as lessons and examples.
-Only ``Update``, ``Web Player JSON`` and ``Web Player HTML`` project types is available for this option.
+Only ``Web Player JSON`` and ``Web Player HTML`` project types are available for this option.
 9) Project’s type.
 Several options are available:

-    * "External" - engine will be taken from the "deploy/apps/common/" directory.
-Only application files will be compiled;
+    * ``External`` - the project will use engine files in the ``deploy/apps/common/`` directory, only application files will be compiled.
+When the project is deployed, the ``deploy/apps/common/`` folder will be copied to the project directory;
-    * "Copy" - engine is copied into the compiled application directory.
+    * ``Copy`` - engine files will be directly copied from the ``deploy/apps/common/`` to the application folder.
 Only application files are compiled;
-    * "Compile" - engine sources are compiled with application scripts;
+    * ``Compile`` - engine sources are compiled with application scripts;
-    * "Update" - engine inside the project directory will be replaced.
-Available only for ``Bundled`` projects;
+    * ``None`` - Project Manager will not copy the engine files to the application folder, nor will it perform any operations upon building the application.
+Application developers will have to manually perform everything they need;
-    * "Web Player JSON" - json-file placed inside the project is run with the help of web-player inside SDK;
+    * ``Web Player JSON`` - json-file placed inside the project is run with the help of web-player inside SDK;
-    * "Web Player HTML" - project is packed into single html-file, containing all required resources.
+    * ``Web Player HTML`` - project is packed into single html-file, containing all required resources.

 10) Javascript optimization level.